Minimizing the Negative Impact of Pest Control in Bangladesh

 One of the best ways to avoid the negative impact of pest control measures is the safe use of chemicals.
 It works quickly and spreads low toxicity.
 Here are some points to avoid a bad impact:

-Store safely: Keep pesticides away from pets, kids, and food items.
+Store pesticides away from pets, kids, and food items.

 Regulatory framework